actions/cache/README.md

         if: steps.cache-primes.outputs.cache-hit != 'true'
         run: ./generate-primes -d prime-numbers
 ```
+## Cache segment restore timeout

+A cache gets downloaded in multiple segments of fixed sizes (`1GB` for a `32-bit` runner and `2GB` for a `64-bit` runner).
+Sometimes, a segment download gets stuck which causes the workflow job to be stuck forever and fail.
+Version `v3.0.8` of `actions/cache` introduces a segment download timeout.
+The segment download timeout will allow the segment download to get aborted and hence allow the job to proceed with a cache miss.

+Default value of this timeout is 60 minutes and can be customized by specifying an [environment variable](https://docs.github.com/en/actions/learn-github-actions/environment-variables) named `SEGMENT_DOWNLOAD_TIMEOUT_MINS` with timeout value in minutes.

 ## Contributing
 We would love for you to contribute to `actions/cache`, pull requests are welcome!
 Please see the [CONTRIBUTING.md](CONTRIBUTING.md) for more information.